hartwigmedical/hmftools/protect/README.md

 For small variants (SNVs and INDELs) determined by [PURPLE](../purple/README.md) the following matching is performed:
  - If the evidence is defined on the exact variant (hotspot) then evidence is always considered applicable
- - If the variant falls within the range in which the evidence is applicable then the evidence is applicable if the variant mutation type passes the filter defined as part of the SERVE evidence rule.
+ - If the variant falls within the range in which the evidence is applicable then the evidence is applicable if the variant mutation type passes the filter defined as part of the SERVE evidence rule and the combination of variants affecting that variant have a high driver likelihood (> 80%).
  - If a variant affects a gene for which evidence is applicable on a gene level (activation, inactivation, or any mutation), then the evidence is considered applicable if the combination of variants affecting that gene have a high driver likelihood (> 80%).